danfr/DNC/server/README.md

 # DNC Server

-Requirement :
+Requirements :

--> python 3.4
+- python 3.4+
+- python-configparser

-Start :
+Usage :

-->Configure the server port and log directory in dncserver.conf
+- Configure the server port and log directory in dncServer.conf

-->Start the server with the following command : python startServer.py
+- Start the server with the following command : python3 startServer.py